AvaloniaUI/avalonia-docs/docs/reference/gestures/pullgesturerecognizer.md

 * `PullDirection.TopToBottom` : Pull starts from the top edge and moves towards the buttom
 * `PullDirection.BottomToTop` : Pull starts from the bottom edge and moves towards the top
 * `PullDirection.LeftToRight` : Pull starts from the left edge and moves towards the right
-* `PullDirection.RightToLeft` : Pull starts from the right edge and moves towards the top
+* `PullDirection.RightToLeft` : Pull starts from the right edge and moves towards the left

 ## Useful Properties